RPA and ChatGPT: Practical Applications Beyond the Hype

 ChatGPT has also attracted much attention, often from commentators who don’t understand what it is capable of.
 Whenever we see an advance in AI, some experts out there hype it as a replacement for everything.

-There are several ways that tools like ChatGPT are going to make a genuine difference.
-One example would be that it takes advantage of the generative abilities of the bot – it can create answers and conversation at a moment’s notice.
+There are several ways tools like ChatGPT will make a genuine difference.
+One example is that it leverages the bot’s generative capabilities – it can generate answers and conversations on the spot.

 Think of your company website.
-It probably has information on where your company is based, who is the management team, how long you have been operating, your products, and possibly also a section for Frequently Asked Questions (FAQ).
+It probably includes information on where your company is based, who the management team is, how long you have been operating, your products, and possibly a Frequently Asked Questions (FAQ) section.
 The FAQ is often used for customer support as it contains solutions to the most common problems.

 Harnessing the Power of Generative AI

 It’s like comparing a Google search to ChatGPT.
-For example, if I search Google for the history of the Hudson River in New York, it will list all the best pages where I can go and find more information.
+For example, if I search Google for the history of the Hudson River in New York, it will list the best results with more information.
 Whereas ChatGPT will immediately create a new document with the history on the Hudson- I can even say, “Give the answer in under 500 words” or “Write the answer in a simple style that a child could understand.”
-And it will give you the answer you wish
+And it will give you the answer you wish.

 Bottom Line